Boeing T-X is an all-new advanced trainer aircraft. Image courtesy of Saab AB.

 The operational flight trainer and weapon systems simulators can digitally connect to the aircraft and offer live virtual constructive and embedded training scenarios to the training pilots for more accurate and immersive training.

 A modern, fighter-like cockpit, equipped with flexible avionics, is integrated into the trainer.
-The cockpit features a modular large area touchscreen display, better visibility, and upfront controller display, offering a range of training options for both instructors and students.
+The cockpit features a modular large-area touchscreen display, improved visibility, and an upfront controller display, offering a range of training options for both instructors and students.

 The stadium seating layout of the aircraft houses an instructor and a student.
 The seating arrangement offers an ideal position for the instructor and visibility to perform basic traffic pattern operations and advanced visual air combat training.